|

 ground, it belongs to the company that owns the mineral rights of your

 property.
-As home owners, we do not own the mineral rights (at
+As home owners, you might not own the mineral rights. - I

 do not think my neighbor has the right to burn their house down either.